ChristilawD/AWS_CloudFormation/README.md

 ### ElasticSearchService_ExistingInfra_cf.yaml/json

-* is template will use existing VPC, SubNets and SecurityGroup.
+* This template will use existing VPC, SubNets and SecurityGroup.
 No New Infra is built outside the Search Domain infra.

+### ElasticSearchService_cf_ssm.yaml/json

+* This template uses Paramter Store values from Systems Manager - See Wiki for details.